jsalinasf/cheat_sheets/dockerCommands.md

 		  - "8085:80"
 		links:
 		  - db
-## Manage DOCKER daemonm installed on a remote host
+## Manage DOCKER daemon installed on a remote host
 	docker -H remote_host:2375 run nginx

 ## CGROUPS - Control/ Tree Groups
 Control how many resources a container can use

 	docker run --cpus=.5 ubuntu (This container will use up to 50% of the total processing capacity of the docker host) docker run --memory=100m nginx (This container will use up to 100MB of Ram Memory of the docker host)

 ## DOCKER Network
-There rae three types of networks on docker:
+There are three types of networks on docker:
-*none: containers connnected to this network will run in an isolated network.They can not be reached from the outside *bridge: It is a network that can be accessed from the outside using port mapping only.
+1.none: containers connnected to this network will run in an isolated network.They can not be reached from the outside 2.bridge: It is a network that can be accessed from the outside using port mapping only.
 Its IP address range will be in the 172.17.x.y, 172.18.x.y range.
 It is the default network.
 All of the containers connected to this netwrok can talk to each other.
 Multiple containers can use the same Port when connected to this network.
-*host: It is the external network of the host.
+3.host: It is the external network of the host.
 Containers connected to this netwrok are reachable from the outside.
 Each container will have its own port.

 List existing networks

 	docker network ls

 Inspect a specific network

 	docker network inspect bridge

 Run a container connected to a specific network

 	docker run --net=my_network nginx
 	docker run --name alpine-2 --net none alpine

 Create a new Network

 	docker network create --driver bridge --gateway 182.18.0.1 --subnet 182.18.0.1/24 my_network_name

 Run a new container an attach it to the newly created network

 	docker run -d --name mysql-db --net wp-mysql-network -e MYSQL_ROOT_PASSWORD=db_pass123 mysql

 ### DOCKER Get inside the container terminal